JuanVF/guias-scouts-backend/readme.md

 > Docker

-> MinIO client (mc)

 ## Getting Started

 ### Prerequisites

 Ensure Docker is installed and running on your machine.
-Additionally, the MinIO client (mc) should be installed for managing files within the project.

 ### Running the Project